About the Program

 The program is open to undergraduate, graduate Ph.D., postdoctoral and clinical fellow trainees.

 Jeffrey M. Rosen, Ph.D., C.C., Bell Professor, Department of Molecular and Cellular Biology and Medicine

-C. Kent Osborne, M.D., Director, Dan L. Duncan Cancer Center
+C. Kent Osborne, M.D., Director, Dan L Duncan Comprehensive Cancer Center

 Graduate students will have opportunities to attend lectures on career development as a component of the Baylor Core Curriculum, and postdoctoral fellows will participate in a Baylor Postdoctoral Career Development Course.
 All trainees will receive appropriate training in the Responsible Conduct of Research, which includes both didactic lectures as well as small group discussion and problem sessions.
 All trainees will participate in a yearly DLDCCC Symposium with either a poster or oral presentation.